Ink Review #2887: Endless Candy Sea

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links and this post is not sponsored.

-Today’s ink is De Atramentis Gold Yellow from the Standard collection, aka De Atramentis Zodiac Leo and Osmanthus.
-You can find this ink for sale at most retailers, my sample came from Vanness Pens.
+Today’s ink is 3 Oysters Gyeoul Haneul from the I.COLOR.U collection.
+You can find this ink for sale at most retailers including Vanness Pens.

 The color: